 - Ice Production

 Exciting hybrid energy systems are made possible through Thermcold technology.
-Its energy storage capability resolves the mismatch between generation hours and electricity use, so that solar and wind power can form an even larger slice of the national generation grid.
+Its energy storage capability resolves the mismatch between generation hours and electricity use so that solar and wind power can form an even larger slice of the national generation grid.
 Making ice with the sun and the wind!

 Phase change materials (PCM) are substances that absorb and release thermal energy during the process of melting and freezing.
 When a PCM freezes, it releases a large amount of energy in the form of latent heat at a relatively constant temperature.

 Thermal energy storage (TES) allows the transfer and storage of heat energy, by means of a thermal reservoir.
 The thermal energy stored can then be used later.
 A typical example used for cooling is to run a refrigeration plant overnight using cheaper off peak electricity, then during the day the refrigeration plant is cycled off and the energy used in the ice is used for cooling, thus avoiding using more expensive peak electricity.
 Glaciem’s thermal energy storage solution, Thermcold, makes use of special phase change materials to allow thermal storage at previously unheard of temperatures.

-Glaciem Cooling Technologies thermal storage system Thermcold utilises the development of new PCM’s to provide a revolutionary breakthrough that can significantly reduce energy costs for medium & low temperature refrigeration applications.
+Glaciem Cooling Technologies thermal storage system Thermcold utilises the development of new Phase Change Materials (PCM’s) to provide a revolutionary breakthrough that can significantly reduce energy costs for medium & low temperature refrigeration applications.

 The technology has been fully commercialized by obtaining an Australian government CleanTech grant in 2013 and a 3200kW/h Thermal Energy Storage (TES) system has been operating successfully at an Onion and Potato storage facility in South Australia.